open-policy-agent/gatekeeper/website/docs/expansion.md

   expanding it before any mutators are applied.
 For example, in a case where a `Deployment` expands into a `Pod`, `spec.template` would typically be the source.
-- Optionally, an enforcement action override to use when validating resultant resources.
+- Optionally, an enforcement action override can be used when validating resultant resources.
 If this field is set, any violations against the resultant resource will use this enforcement action.
 If an enforcement action is not specified by the `ExpansionTemplate`, the enforcement action set by the Constraint in